87andrewh/WeirdAntiCheatIdeas/README.md

 - Stay safe
   - Don't be a target.
 Would someone be incentivized to harm you or your friends?
   - Use good personal security practices.

+### Community Interaction
+- Bad behavior is purely about player experience and perception
+- Survey community for perceptions and suggestions
+  - In game?
+  - Incentives to reply?
+  - Stratify based on skill, playtime, spendnding?

-### Project management:
+### Project Management:
 - Ideal anti-cheat team composition.
 Size, skills?
 - Collaborating with security team?
 - How much labor to outsource to third parties.
 How deeply integrated should those systems be?
 - Beta deploy features?
-Or just internal testing to full deploy?
+Slow partial rollout?
+Playtest with pros?

 ### Career:
 - Where to start working?
 Indie devs, studios, publishers, third-party solutions, cheaters?